unfencedentity/cloud-org-infra/README.md

 This project is ready for CI/CD pipelines.

-Typical pipeline (GitHub Actions or Azure DevOps):
+Typical pipeline:

 1. Checkout repository
 2. Install PowerShell 7
 3. Install Az modules
 4. Authenticate to Azure
 5. Run deploy-environment.ps1

-Multi-environment pipelines (dev → test → prod) can reuse the same script.
+Multi-environment pipelines (dev to test to prod) can reuse the same script.

 ---